About Paul G. Ranky, BS / MS (Hons) Eng., MS (Eng. Edu.), PhD (Eng. with IT)

 The educational and research work with the Ford Motor Company and Rolls-Royce Motor Cars won himself as well as his research students and colleagues international recognition in 1994-96.

 In 1995 he has joined NJIT as a Chair Professor of Industrial and Manufacturing Engineering (IME).
-Since then he has successfully contributed to various NJIT educational and research initiatives funded by NSF, the DOD, industry and other sponsors.
+Since then he has successfully contributed to various NJIT educational and research initiatives funded by NSF (USA, National Science Foundation), the DOD (USA, Department of Defense), industry and other sponsors.
 His research, authoring, education and consulting work takes up most of his time and involves concurrent product and process design, automobile maintenance, quality assurance, lean methods, PLM, interactive multimedia, strategy based analytical and mathematical methods, interactive multimedia and web-based virtual product marketing.

 In (1997/98), as a co-principal investigator with Professor Tricamo, at NJIT (USA) he and his research partners have received substantial research funding for complex automobile maintenance, interactive multimedia and concurrent engineering research sponsored by DARPA, General Motors, Hughes, Raytheon, Interactive Solutions Inc., and the US National Guard.